dewynl/intelligent_research_assistant/README.md

    - Run the react application: `yarn start`
 8. Go to `http://localhost:3000/` to start using the application.

+### Docker

+If you have Docker, you can also run the application by doing:
+1. `docker compose build`
+2. `docker compose up`

 ## Helpful Commands

 - `docker compose build` - Build the project in Docker